 Each spring, students in the exercise science program at Pacific also offer Boxer Boot Camp, a one-on-one personal training service open to faculty and staff.
 Watch for opportunities to sign up each February.

 Smoke-Free Workplace & Tobacco Cessation

 Smoking of any kind is prohibited on all university-owned or controlled grounds, including the Forest Grove, Hillsboro, Eugene and Woodburn campuses, offices in Portland and Honolulu, and all clinic sites.

 Use of all types of tobacco products, including smokeless chew, is also prohibited at the Hillsboro, Eugene and Woodburn campuses and at locations in Portland.

 We support our employees' choice to live healthier lives through tobacco cessation with a number of programs:

 Employees who enroll in Kaiser Permanente healthcare have access to Freedom from Tobacco classes, phone counseling, and an online program.
 Coverage for medication therapy may also be available.

-Cascade Centers also has interactive online resources, such as self-assessments and informative videos, to help you kick the habit.
+Canopy also has interactive online resources, such as self-assessments and informative videos, to help you kick the habit.